J. J. Barrie

-J. J. Barrie (born Barry Authors, July 7, 1933) is a Canadian songwriter and singer.
+Barry Jackson Authors (July 7, 1933 – May 10, 2026), known professionally as J. J. Barrie, was a Canadian songwriter, singer and comedian.
 He is best known for his 1976 UK chart-topper "No Charge".

-Biography
+Life and career

+Barry Jackson Authors was born in Oshawa, Ontario, Canada on July 7, 1933.

-A former Blue Mink and Ocean manager, and ex-comedian, Barrie turned to songwriting and in early 1976 co-wrote "Where's The Reason" with Terry Britten for Glen Campbell.
+Originally a Blue Mink and Ocean manager, and comedian of the famed duo "Authors and Swinson", Barrie turned to songwriting and in early 1976 co-wrote "Where's The Reason" with Terry Britten for Glen Campbell.
 They sent a demo to Campbell's producer, but he suggested Barrie record it.
 This he did, but it was unsuccessful.
 Undaunted, Barrie recorded a cover version of the country ballad "No Charge", penned by Harlan Howard, on Barrie's own label, Power Exchange.
 The track featured an uncredited vocal from Vicki Brown (wife of Joe Brown, and one-time member of both The Vernons Girls and The Breakaways), and was produced by Bill Amesbury.
 The single reached Number 1 in the UK Singles Chart in June 1976, where it remained for one week.
 The track spent eleven weeks in the chart.